 wp-login.php and /wpadmin

-First obtain the IP address of any user that needs to have access to the admin section of WordPress.
-When not known, simply Google "my ip".
-From there add two new sections to the configuration element of the web.config as in the example below
+First obtain the IPv4 address of any user that requires access to the admin section of WordPress.
+When not known,

 <?xml version="1.0" encoding="UTF-8"?>